-He had spent the solitary hours before sunrise atoning for the sins of his ten children, who had frolicked and feasted the night before and had almost inevitably cursed God in at least one careless breath before finally sinking into a drunken slumber of forgetfulness.
+He had spent the solitary hours before sunrise atoning for the sins of his ten children, who had frolicked and feasted the night before and had almost inevitably cursed God in at least one careless breath before finally sinking into a drunken stupor.

-Job’s blameless reputation and matchless wealth was the stuff of legends at a time when evil spread eastward across Mesopotamia as quickly as humankind itself.
+Job’s blameless reputation and matchless wealth was the stuff of legends, at a time when great evil spread as quickly as a brush fire, as humankind spread eastward across the arid expanse of Mesopotamia.

 The man had a wife and ten grown children, seven sons and three daughters.
 His fields were peppered with seven thousand sheep, three thousand camels, a thousand beasts of burden, and as many servants as a census could count.

 Job’s sons lived in the city at the mountain base.
-Their lives consisted of squandering their father’s coin by throwing lavish festivals at one another’s homes.
-Inviting their sisters and every neighbor within shouting distance to join in the gaiety, they’d drink and dine, often until their merriment roused the sun in the morning.
+Their lives consisted of squandering their father’s coin and throwing lavish festivals at one another’s houses.
+Inviting their sisters and every neighbor within shouting distance, Job’s sons would drink and dine, often until their merriment roused the sun the next morning.

 “Where did you come from?”
-God asked the outsider, unamused by the interruption.
+God asked the outsider, smelling the stench of sulfur.

 “I have come from walking the earth,” Satan hissed, “seeing whom I might satisfy with my services.”

 God smirked.
-“Have you tried Job, my most faithful servant?
-In righteousness, he has no equal.
+“Have you tried my faithful servant Job?
+In righteousness, there is no equal.
 Out of reverence for me, he shuns all evil and does only what is good.”

 “Surely you see why he shows such loyalty,” Satan replied.
 “You shield him on every side and bless every seed he sows.
 Separate the man from his possessions, and watch him curse you to your face.”